mattcroat/joy-of-code/posts/sveltekit-google-analytics/sveltekit-google-analytics.md

 You should start receiving data in the next 30 minutes if you go to **Reports** under **Realtime** inside Google Analytics.

 {% img src="realtime.webp" alt="Realtime view of incoming data inside Google Analytics" %}

+If performance is a concern you can use [Partytown](https://partytown.builder.io/) to run third-party scripts from a web worker.

+Using Google Analytics is mostly about cost and convenience but if you don't have to use it consider trying [umami](https://umami.is/) that's a lighter alternative.

 Thanks for reading! 🏄️